visualdiffer/visualdiffer/README.md

 > - is not notarized
 > - is sandboxed
 >
 > **Notarization** is Apple's automated security check for macOS apps.
-When the application is launched the warning "unidentified developer" may appear
+When the application is launched the warning "unidentified developer" may appear.
+> To bypass this block, please following the steps described [here](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac)
 >
 > **Sandboxing** restricts what an app can access on your Mac, for example the application can only access files/folders the user explicitly grants access to.